OfficeDev/Outlook-SDK-iOS/README.md

 ---

-:exclamation:**NOTE**: This code and associated binaries are released as a developer *PREVIEW*.
+:exclamation:**NOTE**: This code and associated binaries are released as a developer.
 You are free to use this library according to the terms of its included [LICENSE](/LICENSE) and to open issues in this repo for unofficial support.

 Information about official Microsoft support is available  [here][support-placeholder].